codefresh-io/docs.codefresh.io/_docs/getting-started/create-a-basic-pipeline.md

 max-width="100%"
 %}

 The diagram above shows a full Continuous Integration pipeline for the sample application.
-Starting from left to right the critical path is
+Starting from left to right the critical path is:

 1. Codefresh connects to Github and checks out the source code of the application
 1. Codefresh uses the Dockerfile of the application to create a Docker image